lenkaokasova-cloud/fMRI-Network-Segregation-Aging/README.md

 - `data/processed/screening/ds005752_final_analysis_sample_tr_3s.tsv`

-That is the sample that should be treated as primary in the write-up.
+That is the sample that should be treated as primary.

 ## Main Scripts